 - Do all students answer the same questions?

-The NSS consists of 27 single choice questions and two free-response questions (you can see the National Student Survey Questionnaire here).
-All students will be asked these questions.
+The NSS consists of 27 questions and two open-response questions - the National Student Survey Questionnaire can be found here.
+All students will be asked these core questions.
 If students are studying NHS-funded courses, they will also be asked questions about their placements.
-A student's university or college may choose to ask some additional questions as well, which may be specific to that institution.
+A student's institution may choose to ask some optional questions as well, which may be specific to that institution.

 - Who is eligible to complete the NSS?